nuxt/docs/en/api/configuration-modules.md

 ---
-title: "API: The modules Property"
+title: 'API: The modules Property'
 description: Modules are Nuxt.js extensions which can extend its core functionality and add endless integrations.
 ---